Online Music Lessons vs. Private Lessons

 Pace & pressure

-A great private teacher gives focused 1-on-1 feedback and accountability — genuinely valuable, especially for an older or highly motivated student.
+A great private teacher gives focused one-on-one feedback and accountability, genuinely valuable, especially for an older or highly motivated student.
 But for many young kids, weekly high-stakes lessons can feel like pressure.
 Self-paced online lessons keep music joyful and low-stress, which protects a child's long-term love of music.

 When private lessons are the better call